 Need emergency housing assistance after the floods?
-You can request help through the Department of Housing and Public Works when your home is unliveable due to a natural disaster.
+You can request help through the Department of Communities, Housing and Digital Economy when your home is unliveable due to a natural disaster.

 Information for property managers/owners and tenants affected by floods